napcok/clicksnap/README.md

 ## Usage
 clicksnap is binded to <kbd>Ctrl</kbd> + <kbd>Left Mouse Click</kbd>
 Click inside window you like to move.
-There are 9 areas ... see screnshot :)
+There are 9 areas ... see screenshot :)

 ![clicksnap](clicksnap.png "clicksnap areas")